25prabhu10/notes/docs/Languages/JavaScript/Tools/Webpack/Webpack.md

 - **Minification**: Removes whitespace, line breaks, rename lengthy variable names to smaller ones, and unnecessary code to reduce the file size.

-- **Feature Flagging**: Sends code to one or more—but not all—environments when testing out features.
+- **Feature Flagging**: Sends code to one or more-but not all-environments when testing out features.

 - **Hot Module Replacement (HMR)**: Watches for changes in source code.
 Changes only the updated modules immediately without reloading the browser tab.